Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - The color of the link will display as pink after its been clicked or if the mouse is hovering over the link.
 - The color of the link will display as pink on mouse hover.
-- The color of the link will display as pink while the link is being clicked but before the mouse click is released.
+- The color of the link will display as pink while the link is being clicked but before the mouse click is released.  <<<<---Correct
 - The color of the link will display as pink before it has been clicked.

 #### Q19.
 To change the color of an SVG using CSS, which property is used?
 - Use background-fill to set the color inside the object and stroke or border to set the color of the border.
 - The color cannot be changed with CSS.
 - Use fill or background to set the color inside the object and stroke to set the color of the border.
-- Use fill to se t the color inside the object and stroke to set the color of the border.
+- Use fill to se t the color inside the object and stroke to set the color of the border.  <<<<---Correct

 #### Q20.
 When using position: fixed, what will the element always be positioned relative to?
 - the closest element with position: relative